RoboNickBot/crubadan-web/README.md

 ## Front-end usage and installation

-(If installing from a ```.deb``` package under 'releases', everything is done for you except for your webserver configuration.)
+(If installing from a ```.deb``` package under 'releases', everything is done for you except for your webserver configuration.
+Note that the package also **does not** install the HTML found in the /content/ directory)

 Building this requires [GHCJS](https://github.com/GHCJS/GHCJS.git) and its accompanying patched cabal-install in your ```PATH```.

-Upon successfully running the ```make``` command, simply put the contents of the ```www``` directory somewhere and configure a webserver to serve them.
+Upon successfully running the ```make``` command, simply put the contents of the ```res``` directory somewhere and configure a webserver to serve them.
 You will also need to make your webserver proxy requests for ```/cgi/``` to FCGI processes listening on port 8892.